 Exercise, dietary changes, and drugs can be effective.

-The risk of developing atherosclerosis (see Atherosclerosis) increases as the total cholesterol level increases, even if the level is not high enough to be considered dyslipidemia.
-Atherosclerosis can affect the arteries that supply blood to the heart (causing coronary artery disease), those that supply blood to the brain (causing cerebrovascular disease), and those that supply the rest of the body (causing peripheral arterial disease).
+The risk of developing atherosclerosis increases as the total cholesterol level (which includes LDL, HDL, and VLDL cholesterol) increases, even if the level is not high enough to be considered dyslipidemia.
+Atherosclerosis can affect the arteries that supply blood to the heart (causing coronary artery disease), those that supply blood to the brain (causing stroke), and those that supply the rest of the body (causing peripheral arterial disease).
 Therefore, having a high total cholesterol level also increases the risk of having a heart attack or stroke.

 Whether high triglyceride levels increase the risk of a heart attack or stroke is uncertain.
-Triglyceride levels higher than 150 mg/dL are considered abnormal, but high levels do not appear to increase risk for everyone.
-For people with high triglyceride levels, the risk of heart attack or stroke is increased if they also have a low HDL cholesterol level, diabetes, kidney disease, or many close relatives who have had atherosclerosis (family history).
+Triglyceride levels higher than 150 mg/dL (1.7 mmol/L) are considered abnormal, but high levels do not appear to increase risk for everyone.
+For people with high triglyceride levels, the risk of heart attack or stroke is increased if they also have a low HDL cholesterol level, diabetes, chronic kidney disease, or many close relatives who have had atherosclerosis (family history).